rita-barbosa/LAPR5-2425/docs/sprint-2/1221933/us-6.2.14/readme.md

 ## 1. Context

-This is the first time this user story is being requested.
+This is to implement the user interface of a previous user story.

 ## 2. Requirements